 C1.
-Principles of Epidemiology Preparation of Research Grant Applications
+Principles of Epidemiology Preparation of Research Grant Applications (3 credits)

 To provide basic concepts of epidemiologic methods and their application in public health practice.
-In addition, students should provide a proposal for a problem related to NCDs in this course.
+Students should provide a proposal for a problem related to NCDs in this course.

 This course introduces principles and methods of epidemiologic investigations.
 In addition, application of epidemiologic methods to screening of diseases and health services are briefly described.
-The major topics are epidemiological measures, study design, investigation of outbreaks, natural history of diseases, study designs, and validity and reliability.
+The major topics include epidemiological measures, study design, investigation of outbreaks, natural history of diseases, study designs and validity and reliability.

 - Definition and history of epidemiology

 - Epidemiologic approach to public approach

 - Diseases occurrence measurements

 - Epidemiologic methods, including:

 - Descriptive

 - Cross sectional

 - Case control

-- Cohort

-- Interventional
+- o Cohort o Interventional

 - Interpretation of epidemiologic findings

 - Screening tests, performance assessment

 - Steps for developing a research proposal from selection of topic to budget estimates

-Gordis, L. (2005), Epidemiology (3rd edition) Saunders
+Gordis, L. (2005).
+Epidemiology (3rd edition).
+Saunders.

-Development of proposal in group and individually
+Development of Proposal in Group and Individually

 C2.
-Biostatistics and Applied Data Analysis
+Biostatistics and Applied Data Analysis (3 credits)